-National Public Radio (NPR) recently released a two-part story on the story of a man without a cerebellum.
+National Public Radio (NPR) recently released a two-part story on the life of a man without a cerebellum.
 In addition to moving in an awkward manner, Jonathan Keleher has had to work to compensate for difficulties in executive function, understanding emotional and social cues, and abstract thinking.

 Researcher Jeremy Schmahmann, who works with Keleher, explains that the cerebellum regulates the speed, capacity, consistency, and appropriateness of cognitive or emotional processes in the same way it regulates intensity, rhythm, and precision of motor movements.